Colt McCoy: 2008 season

 UT lost to Texas Tech with one second remaining in the game.
-McCoy gave a good performance but came up short as his Red Raider counterpart, Graham Harrell had an outstanding day.
-Following that loss, Texas fell to #4 in the BCS rankings.
+Texas fell to #4 in the BCS rankings.
 They climbed to #3 the following week as the Horns beat Baylor and former #3 Penn State lost.
 The win over Baylor was the 829th win for the Texas football program, which tied Notre Dame for 2nd in the list of college football's ten most victorious programs.

 McCoy led the Longhorns to a 35–7 road victory over the Kansas, ensuring their eighth consecutive season with ten or more wins per season.
-That is the longest active streak in the nation and it ties them with Miami (1985–92) for the second-longest streak of all-time.
+That is the longest active streak in the nation and it ties them with Miami (1985–92) for the second-longest streak of all time.
 It was Colt McCoy's 30th career win, which tied him with Vince Young for the school record.
 McCoy completed 24 of 35 passing attempts (71%) for 255 yards and 2 touchdown passes.
 He was also the leading rusher for both schools, rushing for 78 yards and a touchdown.
 McCoy's two touchdown passes put him at 31 for the season, breaking his own school record.

 McCoy had another strong performance against in-state rival Texas A&M in the final game of the regular season.
-This is the longest running rivalry both schools and the biggest margin of victory in the history of the rivalry occurred when Texas beat A&M 48–0 in 1898.
 McCoy and the Longhorns nearly equaled that record this year by producing a 49–9 victory, the second-largest margin of victory for this rivalry series.

 The win was the 31st in McCoy's collegiate career, setting a new school record.
 McCoy rushed for two touchdowns and threw for 2 more.
 He completed 23 of 28 attempted passes (82%) for a total of 311 yards.
 That yardage put him at 3,594 yards for the season—another school record.
-His longest pass of the evening, a 68-yarder on a post route to Jordan Shipley late in the third quarter, ended up a yard short of being McCoy's fifth touchdown of the evening.
 He finished the 2008 regular season with a 76.7% completion percentage, breaking the mark set by Daunte Culpepper for Central Florida, and was the Longhorns' leading rusher with 576 yards and 11 rushing touchdowns.

 On January 5, 2009, McCoy led the Longhorns to a 24–21 victory over Ohio State in the Fiesta Bowl.
 McCoy completed 41-of-59 passes for 414 yards, two touchdowns and one interception.
 He was named the Offensive Player of the Game for his performance.
 McCoy was named the 2008 AP Big 12 Offensive Player of the Year.